-D. The Future of This Book
+D. Versions of This Book

-As you will see from the title page, I describe this book as "Version 1.1" The original Version 1.0 was produced in 1996.
-This minor upgrade to Version 1.1 amounted to a fixing a few typos, renegotiating some formatting issues, and updating the Bibliography slightly.
-If time permits, I would like to remedy some defects of this book in later versions.
-For example, Fabienne Pironet has kindly allowed me access to her new critical edition of Buridan's Sophismata (forthcoming), but I have still not incoporated her text into this version of the book; it would be a substantial improvement.
-Likewise, my own complete translation of Burley's De puritate artis logicae has been now published since Version 1.0 was produced, but I have not yet inserted references to it in this Version 1.1.
+As you will see from the title page, I describe this book as "Version 1.2."
+The original Version 1.0 was produced in 1996.
+A minor upgrade Version 1.1 was made in 2002, amounting to fixing a few typos, renegotiating some formatting issues, and updating the Bibliography slightly.
+This final Version 1.2 fixes a few more typos and some of the more grotesque errors - one of which had Anselm die at the ripe old age of 109!
+Although many defects remain, I will not be updating this book in the future.
+Regrettably, this means I will not be including references to Fabienne Pironet's critical edition of Buridan's Sophismata or to my own complete translation of Burley's De puritate artis logicae.
+Parts of the text reflect earlier versions of this volume, which predate the appearance of these volumes.